-The physical DVI interface provided by the modules of the Telit's GL family is based on the standard I^2S Bus.
-An overview of the standard I^2S Bus is described in chapter 4.1.
+The physical DVI interface provided by the Telit's modules is based on the I2S Bus.
+An overview of the standard I2S Bus is described in chapter 6.1.
 Tab.
-1 summarizes the DVI signals and a short description for each one of them; refer to documents [1] or [4] to have information on electrical characteristics and signals pin-out.
+1 summarizes the DVI signals and a short description for each one of them: refer to documents [1], [4], and [5] to have information on electrical characteristics and signals pin-out in accordance with the used module.

 DVI Signal DVI Signal name Description

 Clock DVI_CLK Data Clock

-Word Alignment DVI_WAO Frame Synchronism
+Word Alignment DVI_WA0 Frame Synchronism

 serial audio data input DVI_RX Received Data

 serial audio data output DVI_TX Transmitted Data